Creating a website that drives action

 A couple of things that your site can really need!

 Your webpage and brand should have some sort of tagline that describes your business: who you are, what you do and how you do it.
-This is usually what appears on the header image.
+This is usually what appears in the header.

 Explain your business more and even a bit about yourself.
 You want this to be short and sweet.
 A lot of times I come on to sites and I don't event understand what they do!
 Add this to the top of the homepage so people understand right away what the site offers.